Donald Trump Slams The Federal Reserve As ‘Wrong So Often,’ Says He Does ‘Much Better’

-Donald Trump took to Twitter to criticize the Federal Reserve this morning while also providing hope that the United States would soon have both a vaccine and therapeutic for COVID-19.
+Donald Trump took to Twitter to criticize the Federal Reserve this morning while also providing hope that the U.S. would soon have both a vaccine and therapy for COVID-19.

 “The Federal Reserve is wrong so often.
 I see the numbers also, and do MUCH better than they do.
 We will have a very good Third Quarter, a great Fourth Quarter, and one of our best ever years in 2021.
 We will also soon have a Vaccine & Therapeutics/Cure.
 That’s my opinion.
-WATCH!”
+WATCH!” he tweeted.

 The president’s tweet received a lot of attention on the popular social media platform.
-Almost 82,000 Twitter accounts hit the like button while at least 22,000 retweeted Trump’s thoughts on the United States Federal Reserve.
+Almost 82,000 Twitter accounts hit the like button while at least 22,000 retweeted Trump’s thoughts on the Federal Reserve.

 Many of those who replied pointed out Trump’s history of bankruptcies as a businessman while others noted that the Federal Reserve should be independent of the White House.
 Others took the opportunity to mention other times when Trump’s opinions about the novel coronavirus disappearing in April turned out to be wrong.